searchkit/searchkit/docs/docs/base-ui-setup.md

 First we need to setup Apollo client.
 In this guide we will be using [nextjs](https://nextjs.org/) & [withApollo HOC](https://github.com/lfades/next-with-apollo)

-We add the @apollo/client & next-with-apollo dependencies via yarn
+We add the @apollo/client, next-with-apollo, and graphql dependencies via yarn

 ```yarn add next-with-apollo @apollo/client graphql```